Kosei Nakamura

-Kosei Nakamura (中村 幸聖, Nakamura Kōsei) is a Japanese football coach and former football player, he is the currently assistant coach of Singapore Premier League club BG Tampines Rovers and also assistant coach of Singapore.
+Kosei Nakamura (中村 幸聖, Nakamura Kōsei) is a Japanese football coach and former football player, who is the assistant coach of BG Tampines Rovers, Singapore and the head coach of BG Tampines Rovers II.

 Playing career

 Nakamura was born in Kumamoto Prefecture on April 5, 1981.
 After graduating from high school, he joined J1 League club Kashima Antlers in 2000.
 On May 3, he debuted as substitute forward from the 82nd minute against Verdy Kawasaki.
 However he could hardly play in the match until 2002.
 In 2003, he moved to J2 League club Montedio Yamagata.
 He played many matches and scored 11 goals in 2003.
 However he could not play many matches in 2004.
 In 2005, he moved to J1 club Albirex Niigata.
 However he could not play at all in the match.
 In June 2005, he moved to Albirex Niigata Singapore on loan and played many matches.
 In 2006, he returned to Albirex Niigata.
 However he could not play at all in the match and retired end of 2006 season.